SOLAR-group/GIDroid/README.md

 java -jar build/gin.jar
 ```

-The results of these runs will then be outputted to a file callled log.txt
+The results of these runs will then be outputted to a file called log.txt

 ## Results